Connect with us

 It implies that the 14th day of the menstrual cycle is the day your ovulation occurs.

-A prediction kit or calculator for ovulation can also be used to know the day of ovulation, and hence the luteal phase.
+A prediction kit or calculator for ovulation can also be used to determine the day of ovulation and, hence, the luteal phase.

 ⭐ Symptoms of the Luteal phase.